MozzammelRidoy/event-planer-react-project/README.md

 ### :writing_hand: Main Requirements

 1. Make sure your design and website idea is unique.
 First, finalize your idea (what type of website you want to build).
 Then google the site design or visit `themeforest` to get your website idea.
 [You can visit this blog to collect free resources for your website](https://bootcamp.uxdesign.cc/free-images-and-resources-collection-for-website-c77f2fc46ce5).
-However, your website :x: `can not be related to your previous assignments or any demo project displayed in the course or in our conceptual sessions` :x:.

 2. Home page will have a navbar, banner/slider, services, and footer.Implement `active routes` on NavBar.